-Travellers who present with symptoms such as fever, coughing or respiratory problems less than two weeks after their return from the Arabian Peninsula must consult a doctor as soon as possible to rule out the possibility of MERS-CoV.
+Travellers who present with symptoms such as fever, coughing, respiratory problems or diarrhea less than two weeks after their return from the Arabian Peninsula must consult a doctor as soon as possible to rule out the possibility of MERS-CoV.
 If, upon your return, you are running a fever and coughing, consider the possibility of MERS-CoV and steer clear of other people.
 In addition, cover your mouth and nose with a paper tissue when sneezing or coughing, throw the tissues into a rubbish bin with a lid and be sure to wash your hands afterwards.
 Specialist Belgian hospitals (e.g. the UZA or other hospitals with an Infectious Diseases department) will be able to make a diagnosis and administer the right type of care.

-Ensure that you are up to date with standard vaccines such as tetanus, diphteria, pertussis, polio and measles, in accordance with Belgium's national standard vaccine administration programme.
+- Ensure that you are up to date with standard vaccines such as tetanus, diphteria, pertussis, polio and measles, in accordance with Belgium's national standard vaccine administration programme.

-The vaccine against the seasonal flu is recommended particularly for people who have underlying conditions.
+- The vaccine against the seasonal flu is recommended particularly for people who have underlying conditions.
 Usually the flu vaccine only becomes available during September.

-Some people with underlying conditions should also consider vaccination against pneumococci.
+- Some people with underlying conditions should also consider vaccination against pneumococci.